 Prior to my career as an expert witness I earned a Master´s degree which qualified me to work as a speech-language pathologist (speech and voice disorders in adults) in a supervisory position and as a lecturer at a university of applied sciences.

 I was certified to teach German as a Second Language.
 In the language teaching activities that I have conducted over several years I have gained experience in second language acquisition patterns and processes based on the various foreign languages that are spoken in Germany today.

 During my student years I acquired experience in working with acoustic phonetics internationally e.g. in the United States and England.
 Here I also learned most of the auditory skills necessary for analyses and transcriptions of the sounds of the world´s languages.

-In 2003 I became Full Member of the International Association for Forensic Phonetics and Acoustics (IAFPA)
+In 1998 I became a student member, in 2003 Full Member of the International Association for Forensic Phonetics and Acoustics (IAFPA)

 I was able to publish and hold seminars on forensics.
 International relations and research grants enabled me to work, live, and do research in several countries.